yihsinchung/NYCProperty_Fraud_Detection/README.md

 #### 3.3 Divide r1 to r9 by 5 groups average
 After this stage, we will have 45 variables ready for the rest of our analysis.

-## 4. Performed PCA to reduce dimensionality
+## 4. Performed PCA to Reduce Dimensionality
 [3.PCA&Autoencoder_Amy.ipynb](https://github.com/wanwanjong/NYCProperty_Fraud_Detection/blob/master/3.PCA%26Autoencoder_Amy.ipynb)

 After performing PCA to the 45 expert variables, I chose the top 8 principle components (accounted for over 95% of the variance) and standardized them for the remaining analysis.